luozhouyang/dockerfiles/README.md

 sh run.sh
 ```

-If you need to change enviroment settings, edit `docker-compose.yml` manully.
+If you need to change enviroment settings, edit `docker-compose.yml` manually.
 And run the command above.

 Now you can visit the wordpress installation page and custom your blog site.